philipwalton/html-inspector/README.md

 # HTML Inspector

+__* * * HTML Inspector is in pre-release and still evolving.
+If you have suggestions for how to make it better or more useful, please file an issue or submit a pull request. * * *__

 HTML Inspector is a highly-customizable, code quality tool to help you (and your team) write better markup.
-It aims to find a balance between the uncompromisingly strict W3C validator and the all-to-common "anything goes".
+It aims to find a balance between the uncompromisingly strict W3C validator and the all-to-common "anything goes" Web we have today.

 With HTML Inspector, every rule or warning is completely customizable to fit your projects needs, and it's easy to extend so development teams can write their own rules to enforce their chosen conventions.

-__* * * HTML Inspector is brand new and still evolving.
-If you have suggestions for how to make it better or more useful, please file an issue or submit a pull request. * * *__

 ## Getting Started

 The easiest way to get started is to simply download the full html-inspector.js file and add it to the bottom of your page, then call `HTMLInspector.inspect()`.
-Calling inspect with no options will load all rules and run them with their default options.

-Here's the simpliest way to add HTML Inspector to your project: *(Note: HTML Inspector requires jQuery, so if you're not already including it on your page, you'll need to.)*
+Calling inspect with no options will load all rules and run them with their default configuration options. *(Note: HTML Inspector requires jQuery, so if you're not already including it on your page, you'll need to.)*

 ```html
 <script src="path/to/html-inspector.js"></script>
 <script> HTMLInspector.inspect() </script>
 ```
-After the script runs, any errors will be reported to the console.
+After the script runs, any errors will be reported to the console (unless you specify otherwise).
 Here's a sample of what you might see:

 * * * Put Sample Image Here * * *